potato1992/Iphone_usb_tethering_fix/Readme.md

 # Note
 If you are facing problem with the make, please run "uname -r" to get your linux kernel version, and download the source file of the Kernel your are using (if not found, use the nearest version may also work).

-Then find the ipheth.c  at: drivers/net/usb/, copy it here, modify the code:
+Then find the ipheth.c  at: drivers/net/usb/, copy it to the project folder, modify the code:
 ```C
 //#define IPHETH_BUF_SIZE         1516
 //replace with: